 - Advising on a future hurdle amount

-- How you can combine hurdle shares with other types of shares
+- How you can combine hurdle shares with other types of share incentive arrangements

-In addition to hurdle share advice, we can provide guidance in relation to other share schemes that may be more suitable for your business:
+In addition to advising on the feasibility of introducing hurdle share arrangements, we can provide guidance in relation to other share schemes that may be available and which might be the most suitable for your business, including:

 - EMI options